mainwp/mainwp-remote-backups-extension/readme.txt

 1. Enable or Disable extension on the "Extensions" page in the dashboard

 == Changelog ==

+=1.0 = 2-17-2016
+* Added: An auto update warning if the extension is not activated
+* Added: Support for the new API management
+* Added: Support for WP-CLI
+* Updated: "Check for updates now" link is not vidible if extension is not activated

 = 0.1.0 = 6-5-2015
 * Enhancement: Updated S3 API